 The District of Columbia has voted overwhelmingly to legalize the possession and use of marijuana in the district, prompting an interesting question: Is Congress allowed to get stoned?

 The short answer is—yes.
-If passed, Initiative 71 will allow D.C. residents above the age of 21 to possess up to 2 ounces of marijuana, cultivate up to six cannabis plants at home, and transfer, not sell, up to 1 ounce.
+Initiative 71 will allow D.C. residents above the age of 21 to possess up to 2 ounces of marijuana, cultivate up to six cannabis plants at home, and transfer, not sell, up to 1 ounce.
 Assuming that members of Congress who live in D.C. are adults, they, too, will be permitted to get stoned at their leisure.

 The initiative does not include any additional provisions related to Congress.
 The subsection that addresses the professional workplace states that agencies, officers, and employers will not be required to allow their employees to use marijuana off the job.
 In other words, companies will still be allowed to enact their drug-testing policies.
 Fortunately for members of Congress, their workplace doesn’t have one—or at least, not one that’s in effect.
 According to a stipulation in the House’s official rules and regulations from 1997, the speaker of the House can, in consultation with the House minority leader, order random drug tests of a member.
 But, as current Minority Leader Nancy Pelosi pointed out in the wake of Rep. Trey Radel’s cocaine catastrophe, the current speaker of the House, John Boehner, doesn’t order them.
 Unless the bronzed Ohioan starts getting drug-test happy, we may soon have a more legitimate reason for calling Congress dazed and confused.